lerooze/journey-docs/docs/source/domain/ifdat/index.rst

 This section describes how data are collected from Investment Funds.

-:doc:`regulation` provides a template regulation that can be used as a basis for the collection of data from Investment Funds by the data collecting agencies.

 :doc:`categories` describes in detail the six data categories that are contained in the data domain ``IFDat``.